How To Take Probiotics

 Probiotics generally are considered safe across the lifespan, from early childhood through to our elder years, including pregnancy.
 The only significant contraindication of using probiotics is immunosuppression, such as those with organ transplants, or the critically ill4.

 That’s not to say you won’t experience some effects of very large doses.
 Depending on your individual tolerance, you may experience some gastrointestinal upset such as bloating or loose stools in large doses.
-However, if you are taking probiotics as directed, this is less common and generally mild as your system adapts.
+However, if you are taking probiotics as directed, this is less common and generally mild as your digestive system adapts.

 When is the best time to take probiotics?